American University in Cairo

-The American University in Cairo (AUC; الجامعة الأمريكية بالقاهرة) is a private research university in Cairo, Egypt.
+The American University in Cairo (AUC; الجامعة الأمريكية بالقاهرة) is a private research university in New Cairo, Egypt.
 The university offers American-style learning programs at undergraduate, graduate, and professional levels, along with a continuing education program.

 The AUC student body represents over 50 countries.
 AUC's faculty members, adjunct teaching staff and visiting lecturers are internationally diverse and include academics, business professionals, diplomats, journalists, writers and others from the United States, Egypt and other countries.

 AUC holds institutional accreditation from the Middle States Commission on Higher Education in the United States and from Egypt's National Authority for Quality Assurance and Assessment of Education.

 History

 The American University in Cairo was founded in 1919 by the American Mission in Egypt, a Protestant mission sponsored by the United Presbyterian Church of North America, as an English-language university and preparatory school.
 University founder Charles A. Watson wanted to establish a western institution for higher education.

 AUC was intended as both a preparatory school and a university.
 The preparatory school opened to 142 students on October 5, 1920, in Khairy Pasha Palace, which was built in the 1860s.
 The first diplomas issued were junior college-level certificates given to 20 students in 1923.

 There were disputes between Watson, who was interested in building the university's academic reputation, and United Presbyterian leaders in the United States who sought to return the university to its Christian roots.
 Four years later, Watson decided that the university could not afford to maintain its original religious ties and that its best hope was the promotion of good moral and ethical behavior.

 Originally limited to male students, the university enrolled its first female student in 1928.
 That same year, the university graduated its first class, with two Bachelor of Arts and one Bachelor of Sciences degrees awarded.